 The preferred transportation improvement for the Reams Road area will be based on the technical evaluations and public input of all the alternatives studied.
 Once a preferred alternative is selected, it will then be further evaluated and refined in more detail.
 These refinements may include a more detailed estimate of right-of-way limits, and updated construction and right-of-way cost estimates costs.
 The results were shared at a public community meeting that was held on Wednesday, December 13, 2017.

 A key component of this study is the open and transparent exchange of information and feedback from stakeholders and the general public.
 Throughout the study, public feedback will be collected and reviewed.
 Individuals can remain informed about the study’s progress through this website, newsletters, and public meetings.
 After the second public meeting, the study recommendations were presented to the Orange County Local Planning Agency (LPA).
-The study concludes with the Orange County Board of County Commissioners (BCC) taking action on the study recommendations at the BCC Public Hearing.
-If the recommendations are accepted, the proposed improvements will move forward into the design phase, once funding is available.
+The study concluded with the Orange County Board of County Commissioners (BCC) taking action on the study recommendations at the BCC Public Hearing.
+The Preferred Alignment Alternative was approved by the BCC and the proposed improvements will move forward into the design phase, once funding is available.